Reactive-Extensions/RxJS/readme.md

   .flatMapLatest(searchWikipedia);
 ```

-Finally, we call the subscribe method on our observable sequence to start pulling data.
+Finally, we call the `forEach` method on our observable sequence to start pulling data.

 ```js
 suggestions.forEach(